anantshri/wp-security/README.md

 htaccess : code snippets to be used either independently or in cunjunction with others for specific protections.

-nginx : experimental nginx configuration (not tested)
+nginx : Nginx configuration, currently used in production so tested upto some extent.